adagio130/note/Fleeting/Docker network.md

 	- no DHCP
 ## 5. IPVlan(L2)
 - they can get the ip address but they allow the host to share its Mac address with the containers
+-  it would create a switch to dispatch the traffic.
+-  docker network create -d ipvlan

+## 6. IPVlan(L3)
+- make the host as a router
 -